pchiorean/Indentz/docs/README.md

 Some of the code contained in this repository is based on blog posts, forum posts, or tutorials by Dave Saunders, Marc Autret, Peter Werner, Richard Harrington, and Peter Kahrel.
 The rest of the code is released under the MIT License (see [LICENSE.txt](../LICENSE.txt)).

-Please send me an e-mail at \<jpeg AT basement.ro\> or [report an issue on Github](https://github.com/pchiorean/Indentz/issues) if you encounter problems or have any suggestions.
+Please send me an e-mail at \<jpeg AT basement.ro\> or [report an issue](https://github.com/pchiorean/Indentz/issues) on Github if you encounter problems or have any suggestions.

-README.md • 12 August 2020, 19:39 (UTC).
+README.md • 15 August 2020.